CAN'T BREATHE? SUSPECT VOCAL CORD DYSFUNCTION!

 a) Call a LUNG LINE nurse, at 1-800-222-LUNG(5864), and ask for referrals.
 This can include being seen at Nat'l Jewish Medical & Research Center, in Denver, Colorado, if possible, &/or seeing medical professionals in your area.

-c) Email me (see email link, at bottom of this webpage 4).
+b) Email me (see email link, at bottom of this webpage 4), for names of VCD-knowledgable doctors and speech pathologists near you.

-these "VCD Survival Guide" techniques, to this page, to be used "during
+these "VCD Survival Guide" techniques, to this web-page, to be used

 an attack" (see above).